gusm217/Cook-Time/README.md

 ### About
 Cook Time is an application fully developed for mobile, where you can:
-+ look up for suggestions to prepare your next meal or drink
++ look up for suggestions to prepare your next meal or drink 🔍
-+ favorite them as you sign in with your account
++ favorite them as you sign in with your account ⭐
-+ discover new food around the world
++ discover new food around the world 🌎
-+ follow your progress while completing the chosen recipe
++ follow your progress while completing the chosen recipe ✅

 ### How to start localy
-#### ⚠️ You're gonna need Node.js installed ⚠️
+#### ⚠️ You're gonna need Node.js installed.
+Can find in <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" alt="url path to npm and node installation" target="_blank"> here</a> ⚠️
 + clone this repository
 + npm install
 + npm start